Dynamic algorithms for visibility polygons in simple polygons: Querying for the visibility polygon of when

 \section{Querying for the visibility polygon of $q$ when $q \notin P'$}

-In this Section, we devise an algorithm to compute the visibility polygon of a given query point located in $\mathbb{R}^2$ as the simple polygon is updated with vertex insertions and deletions.
+In this Section, we devise an algorithm to compute the visibility polygon of any query point located in $\mathbb{R}^2$ as the simple polygon is updated with vertex insertions and deletions.

+The algorithm presented in Section~\ref{sect:rayshootrayrotate} is extended to compute the visibility polygon of any query point $q$ belonging to the current simple polygon $P'$.
+Hence, the following corollary to Theorem~\ref{thm:visvertopencone}.

+\begin{cor} Our algorithm preprocesses the given simple polygon $P$ in $O(n)$ time and computes $O(n)$ spaced data structures to facilitate in answering visibility polygon $VP(q)$ of any given query point $q$ located interior to the current simple polygon $P'$ in $O(k(\lg{n'})^2)$ time amid vertex insertions and deletions.
+Here, $k$ is the number of vertices of $VP(q)$, $n$ is the number of vertices of $P$, and $n'$ is the number of vertices of $P'$. \end{cor}

 There are two cases in considering the visibility of a point $q \notin P'$: (i) $q$ lies outside of $CH(P')$, and (ii) $q$ belongs to $CH(P') \setminus P'$.
 We consider these cases independently.
 The following observations from \cite{books/visalgo/skghosh2007} are useful in reducing these problems to computing the visibility polygon of a point interior to a simple polygon: \begin{itemize} \item[*] Let $q \notin CH(P')$ and let $t', t''$ be points of tangencies from $q$ to $CH(P')$.
 Also, let $\overrightarrow{qt'}$ occur when $\overrightarrow{qt''}$ is rotated in counterclockwise direction with center at $q$.
 Then the region bounded by line segments $qt', qt''$ and the vertices that occur while traversing $bd(P')$ in counterclockwise direction from $t'$ to $t''$ is a simple polygon $P''$.
-(Refer to Fig.~\ref{fig:simppolyextinsi}.) \item[*] Let $q \in CH(P') \setminus P'$ and let $v'$ be any vertex of $P'$.
-Let $q'$ be the closest point of $q$ among all the points of intersections of $\overrightarrow{qv'}$ with $bd(P')$.
-Starting from $q'$, traverse $bd(P')$ in clockwise (and in counterclockwise) order till a vertex $t'$ (resp. $t''$) is encountered.
-Note that the vertices $t'$ and $t''$ of $P'$ are consecutive vertices of $CH(P')$.
-The region bounded by the edge $t't''$ of $CH(P')$, and the boundary of $P'$ between $t'$ and $t''$ containing $q'$ is a simple polygon $P''$.
-Moreover, note that the point $q \in P''$.
+(Refer to Fig.~\ref{fig:simppolyextinsi}.) \item[*] Let $q \in CH(P') \setminus P'$.
+For some edge $e = t't''$ of $CH(P')$ with $t'$ occurring before $t''$ in the clockwise ordering of vertices of $bd(P')$, the region formed by $e$ together with the section of boundary of $P'$ from $t'$ to $t''$ in clockwise ordering of edges along $bd(P')$ is a simple polygon $P''$ (a pocket) that contains $q$.
 (Refer to Fig.~\ref{fig:simppolyextinsii}.) \end{itemize} We say the simple polygon $P''$ resultant in either of these cases as the simple polygon corresponding to points $t'$ and $t''$.

 The changes to algorithms devised in the last Section are mentioned herewith.
 In $O((\lg{n})^2)$ time, using the dynamic planar point-location query \cite{journals/jal/GoodrichT97}, we determine whether $q \in P'$.
 If $q \notin P'$ and points of tangency from $q$ to $CH(P')$ does exist (resp. does not exist), then $q \notin CH(P')$ (resp. $q \in CH(P') \setminus P'$).
 If tangents exist from $q$ to $CH(P')$, then we compute the tangents from $q$ to $CH(P')$ in $O(\lg{n})$ time (refer \cite{books/compgeom/prep1985}).